 How often should I inspect my roof?

-roof at least twice a year and after severe weather events to catch any early signs of damage or wear.
+It is recommended to inspect your roof at least twice a year and after severe weather events to catch any early signs of damage or wear.
 Regular checks help prevent costly repairs.

 Can I clean my roof myself or should I hire a professional?